 There have been no human studies on the effects of garlic on bone loss.

-However, rodent studies such as this (Role Of Oil Extract Of Garlic On Intestinal Transference Of Calcium) have shown that it can reduce bone loss in females by increasing estrogen.
+However, rodent studies have shown that it can reduce bone loss in females by increasing estrogen.

 This suggests that this supplement may be beneficial to women’s bone health.

 Garlic and onions may also be beneficial in the treatment of osteoarthritis.